36 Hours in Budapest: A Cyclist’s Guide

 Budapest has a vibrant and active cycling community.
 Prior to 2002 there was very little activity but in 2004, in a spontaneous reaction to the Budapest Mayor’s decision to move the car free day to Sunday as the “car traffic should not be disturbed”, local cyclists, led by bicycle couriers, organized the first critical mass ride, attracting over 4,000 riders.
 The scope of the protest led to political demands and soon an all-party biking faction emerged in Parliament resulting in an annual budget for cycling infrastructure.
 The rides have continued, held twice a year – in April on Earth Day and in September on International Care Free Day – with up to 80,000 riders taking part.

-to experience Budapest, or anywhere else for that matter, is with a bicycle tour.
+The best way to experience Budapest, or anywhere else for that matter, is with a bicycle tour.
 Budapest Bike Breeze runs a wide assortment of cycling excursions, from ‘From Fading Communism to…’ – “recommended for people who have seen the main sights and most attractive buildings of Budapest and want to see some extraordinary, different parts of the city, even some communist block houses and once beautiful, but now neglected districts of Budapest” – to the ‘Szentendre Bike & Boat Tour’ which takes riders 20kms north along the Danube to the quaint medieval town of Szentendre before returning to Budapest by boat.

-Alfa Art Hotel, conveniently located amongst quiet and green surroundings right at the Danube River in Obuda, Budapest’s oldest district.
+Budapest has a number of bike friendly hotels but our pick is the Alfa Art Hotel, conveniently located amongst quiet and green surroundings right at the Danube River in Obuda, Budapest’s oldest district.
 There is a free, lockable bicycle storage room and in the morning you can prepare for your ride with a healthy breakfast.

 Campers can head to Bikercamp, an oasis in the city, just a 4 minute walk to the subway.
 Tents are situated amongst a garden full of shade and birdsong and there are hot showers and cold beer.
 Haller Camping is another good, central option.